 Demonstrated system feasibility.

-A proprietary modification of the 802.16 standard has already been deployed successfully with various US utilities in channel sizes 1 MHz and smaller.
+A proprietary system based on a variation of IEEE 802.16 technology has already been deployed successfully with various US utilities in channel sizes 1 MHz and smaller.

-Proven similar technology via testing, modeling, simulation, etc. At least five utilities in the US have either deployed or are testing a proprietary version of the proposed modification of the 802.16 standard.
+Proven similar technology via testing, modeling, simulation, etc. At least five utilities in the US have either deployed or are testing a proprietary system based on a variation of IEEE 802.16 technology.

 1.2.5 Economic Feasibility